snirkap/mongo.project/README.md

       -  port:  8081
          targetPort:  8081
          nodePort: 30000

+The mongo-express.yaml file is a Kubernetes YAML manifest that defines the necessary resources to deploy a Mongo Express web-based admin interface for MongoDB using Kubernetes.
+It consists of two main sections, representing a Deployment and a Service.

 ### Deployment Section
 apiVersion: apps/v1
 The apiVersion specifies the version of the Kubernetes API that this manifest uses.
 In this case, it uses the apps/v1 API version, which is used for working with Deployments.